msewell13/turk_books/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+* Be sure to set the appropriate environment variables

 ### Installing

 Start by cloning this repository